jr0senblum/jc/README.md

   {From, {node_topic_unsub}} -> ok.

-### Interoperability: Socket Protocol - EXPIREMENTAL
+### Interoperability: Socket Protocol - EXPERIMENTAL
 Binary-encoded, string protocol used to provide socket-based interoperability with JC.